tylerkessler/wp-gpt-assistant-widget/README.md

 1. Obtain an API key from OpenAI/Tyler.
 2. Obtain an Assistant ID from OpenAI/Tyler.
-3. In the WordPress admin dashboard, go to Settings > WP GPT Assistant Widget.
+3. In the WordPress admin dashboard, go to Settings > GPT Assistant Widget.
 4. Enter your OpenAI API key and Assistant ID and save the changes.

 ## Usage